adamamer20/pythonic-template/README.md

 The devcontainer automatically configures your selected agents!

-## Additional Information

-For detailed information about features, configuration options, and best practices, see the [full documentation](https://github.com/adamamer20/pythonic-template/tree/main/docs).

 ## GitHub Actions Workflows

 The template includes CI/CD workflows for testing, building, publishing to PyPI, documentation deployment, and paper rendering (for academic projects).